act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 - The motion to operate the device is not used through an [accessibility supported][] interface, which is listed as a valid exception to [SC 2.5.4][sc2.5.4].
 - The motion is not [essential][] for the functionality it triggers, which is listed as a valid exception to [SC 2.5.4][sc2.5.4].
+- If the [web page][] is rendering time-based media, rendered pixels and audio will be changing as part of the playback.
+The comparison in this instance should compare the pixels and audio that are rendered if the event is not fired, with the ones that are rendered if the event is fired.
+- For the purpose of this definition, it is assumed that the event causing the changes is the only origin of changes to the [web page][] and therefore the page does not change if there is no such event.
+- For the purpose of this definition, it is assumed that the changes happen instantly after the event firing and therefore the comparison between the page before and after the event firing can be made at any time after the firing of the event.

 ## Accessibility Support